- § 4701

 (g) A vacancy on the board shall be filled by the adoption of a local law, ordinance, or resolution, as appropriate, of the applicable foreclosing governmental unit and as provided in the bylaws of the land bank.

 (h) Board members shall serve without compensation.
 Board members shall have the power to organize and reorganize the executive, administrative, clerical, and other departments of the land bank and to fix the duties, powers, and compensation of all employees, agents, and consultants of the land bank in the manner provided in the bylaws.
-The board may reimburse any board member for expenses actually incurred in the performance of his or her duties on behalf of the land bank.
+The board may reimburse any board member for expenses actually incurred in the performance of that board member’s duties on behalf of the land bank.

 (i) The board shall meet in regular session according to a schedule adopted by the board and may also meet in special session as convened by any officer of the board or upon written notice signed by a majority of the members of the board.
 The presence of a majority of the board’s total membership, not including vacancies, shall constitute a quorum.